go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 ## PostgreSQL

-1. PostgreSQL use `md5` challenge-response encryption scheme for password authentication by default.
-Nowadays this scheme is considered not secure anymore.
-Use SCRAM-SHA-256 scheme instead by edit `postgresql.conf` entry on database instance to:
+1. PostgreSQL uses `md5` challenge-response encryption scheme for password authentication by default.
+Nowadays this scheme is not considered secure anymore.
+Use SCRAM-SHA-256 scheme instead by editing the `postgresql.conf` configuration file on the database server to:

     ```ini
     password_encryption = scram-sha-256